Invariant measures concentrated on countable structures: Existence of invariant measures

 each have probability $\beta$.
 These events are also mutually independent for such $n$, and so with probability one, there is some $s \in \Naturals$ for which

 Therefore, in this case, \eqref{mainclaim} holds almost surely. \end{proof}

-Finally, we show that given a Borel $L$-structure strongly witnessing $T$, we can construct an invariant measure concentrated on the countable models of $T$.
+Finally, we show that given a Borel $L$-structure strongly witnessing $T$, we can construct an invariant measure concentrated on the set of models of $T$ in $\Model$.

-\begin{corollary} Let $T$ be a countable pithy $\Pi_2$ theory of $\Lwow(L)$, and let $\PP$ be a Borel $L$-structure that strongly witnesses $T$.
+\begin{corollary} Let $T$ be a countable pithy $\Pi_2$ theory of $\Lwow(L)$, and let $\PP$ be a samplable Borel $L$-structure.
+Suppose that $\PP$ strongly witnesses $T$.
 Then there is an invariant measure on $\Model$ that is concentrated on the set of structures in $\Model$ that are models of $T$. \end{corollary} \begin{proof} Let $m$ be a nondegenerate probability measure on $\Reals$ that is continuous (e.g., a Gaussian or Cauchy distribution).
-By Theorem~\ref{BorelLStructuresWitnessingTLeadToInvariantMeasures}, $\mu_{(\PP,m)}$ is an invariant measure concentrated on the set of structures in $\Model$ that are models of $T$. \end{proof}
+By Lemmas~\ref{mu-is-invariant} and \ref{continuouslemma}, $\mu_{(\PP,m)}$ is an invariant measure, and by Theorem~\ref{BorelLStructuresWitnessingTLeadToInvariantMeasures}, it is concentrated on the set of models of $T$ in $\Model$. \end{proof}

-Our constructions of invariant measures all employ Borel $L$-structures $\PP$ that strongly witness $T$.
-We note that the machinery developed in \S\ref{WitnessesT} could have been used to build invariant measures via the substantially weaker condition that $(\PP,m)$ witness each sentence of $T$ only for $m$-almost all tuples $\aa$.
+Our constructions of invariant measures all employ a samplable Borel $L$-structure $\PP$ that strongly witnesses a countable pithy $\Pi_2$ theory $T$.
+We note that the machinery developed in \S\ref{WitnessesT} could have been used to build invariant measures via the substantially weaker condition that, for a given probability measure $m$, for each expression $(\exists y) \psi(\aa, y)$ for which $(\forall \xx)(\exists y) \psi(\xx, y)\in T$, there are witnesses in $\PP$ only for $m$-almost all tuples $\aa$.
 However, in this case, $\PP$ need not be a model of $T$ (in contrast to Lemma~\ref{SubmodelsSatisfyingT}), nor need $(\PP,m)$ even witness $T$.
-Also, while we defined the notion of witnessing only for structures on $\Reals$, we could have developed a similar theory for $L$-structures whose underlying set is an $m$-measure one subset of $\Reals$.
+Also, while we defined the notion of witnessing only for $L$-structures on $\Reals$, we could have developed a similar notion for $L$-structures whose underlying set is an $m$-measure one subset of $\Reals$.

-Next we find conditions that allow us to construct Borel $L$-structures that strongly witness $T$.
-When $T$ is the pithy $\Pi_2$ expansion of the Scott sentence of a particular countable infinite $L$-structure $\cM$, we will thereby obtain an invariant measure concentrated on $\cM$.
+Next we find conditions that allow us to construct samplable Borel $L$-structures that strongly witness $T$.
+When all countable models of $T$ are isomorphic to a particular countable infinite $L$-structure $\cM$, we will thereby obtain an invariant measure concentrated on the isomorphism class of $\cM$ in $\Model$.